Skip to main content

 Redirect flow

-This page details how to set up authentication for Swedish BankID using the redirect flow.
+This guide shows you how to set up authentication for Swedish BankID using the redirect flow.
 The redirect flow allows you to pass a URL to your end-users which they will open in a browser.

 Implement the authentication flow